hhoeflin/mkreports/docs/final/docs/index.md

 notebooks can be cumbersome and is certainly not as simple and straightforward as a function.

-Another drawback is the fact that notebooks hard or impossible to edit in many IDEs, requiring the use of a different environment than the one the scientist is used to.
-Tools like [jupytext][jupytext] can help here, but they still rely on the special interpretation of comments to function properly and inherently still follow the linear form and one file one document view of Jupyter (and pretty much any other Literate Programming approach).

-Next to these, some more issues are that:
-- Some debuggers such as pudb are not supported well supported.
-- Jupytext does not solve the issue that in remote ssh development shells the viewing of graphics can be complicated.
-- The display options for code and complex tables are limited.

 ## This package

 This package was developed to give an alternative to Jupyter providing